SmashPhoenix272/QTBatchExtension/README.md

 1. Click on the QTBatchEx icon in your Chrome browser
 2. Navigate to a webpage with Chinese text
 3. The extension will automatically detect and translate the text to Sino-Vietnamese
+4. For dynamically updating content (e.g., chat applications):
+   - The extension will continuously monitor for new Chinese text
+   - New content will be automatically translated as it appears

 ## Development